Brand Name: Paxil, Brisdelle, Paxil CR, Pexeva

 - Epidemiologic studies on bone fracture risk following exposure to some antidepressants, including SSRIs, have reported an association between antidepressant treatment and fractures; there are multiple possible causes for this observation and it is unknown to what extent fracture risk is directly attributable to SSRI treatment

-- Consider risk of serotonin syndrome if administered concomitantly with other serotonergic drugs including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, and St.John's wort
+- Consider the risk of serotonin syndrome if administered concomitantly with other serotonergic drugs including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, and St.John's wort

 Pregnancy and Lactation

-- Only use paroxetine during pregnancy in LIFE-THREATENING emergencies when no safer drug available.
+- Only use paroxetine during pregnancy in LIFE-THREATENING emergencies when no safer drug is available.
 There is positive evidence of human fetal risk

 - Teratogenic effects: Epidemiologic studies have shown that infants exposed to paroxetine in the first trimester of pregnancy have an increased risk of congenital malformations, particularly cardiovascular malformations